alperozisik/router/README.md

 ```

 ## Types of Routers
-There are 2 types of routers
+There are 4 types of routers
 - Stack
 - BottomTabBar
+- Modal
+- Split

 SliderDrawer is a part of the application
 Stack Router handles both push and present actions based on the initiation parameter.